-If the country(ies) exploit the opportunity of non-overlapping time zone with others, they could get any one stage of input processing done in other country's workday.
-Note that other country's work day coincides with the former country's night.
-Hence non-overlapping time zones induce utilization of even night time for the purpose of production.3 This makes the producers capable of delivering the final output in 'due time', i.e. second day morning.
-Therefore, in this backdrop, the cost equation remains same, but the profit equation would change.
+If the countries exploit the opportunity of non-overlapping time zones, they could get any one of the two stages of input processing done during the other country's workday.
+Note that the other country's workday coincides with the former country's night.
+Hence non-overlapping time zones induce utilization of even night-time for the purpose of production.3 This makes the producers capable of delivering the final output in 'due time', i.e., second day morning.
+Therefore, in this backdrop, the cost equation remains the same, but the profit equation would change:4

-$\pi_t = P_S S - (m+m) \tag{5}^4$
+$$\pi_t = P_s S - (m+m) \tag{5}$$

 $\pi_t \Rightarrow$ profit when time zone opportunity is exploited.
 Therefore, profit-maximized production equation is: